-- Watermain replacement program ongoing replacement of reticulation mains with a history of multiple breaks or leaks recorded.
-The replacement of watermains is primarily driven by asset lifecycle costs, however the value of the water lost through leaks and breaks is also taken into consideration.
-In 2019-20 we replaced a major section of the Chichester Trunk Gravity Main.
-This main is 75 km long, with some sections more than 80 years old, and often has leaks. - Water service replacement program ongoing replacement of service mains (pipe located between the reticulation main and customer meters) that have previously failed.
+- Watermain replacement program which is the ongoing replacement of reticulation mains with a history of multiple breaks or leaks recorded.
+The replacement of watermains is primarily driven by asset lifecycle costs, however the value of the water lost through leaks and breaks is also taken into consideration. - Water service replacement program this involves the ongoing replacement of service mains (pipe located between the reticulation main and customer meters) that have previously failed.
 The replacement of water services is primarily driven by asset lifecycle costs, however the value of the water lost through leaks and breaks is also taken into consideration.

 When water mains do break, we can influence the quantity of water lost by promptly responding to and rectifying the break.
-The average duration of an unplanned water interruption reduced from 160 to 152 minutes, providing an indication of improvement made in this area.
+The average duration of an unplanned water interruption increased slightly from 150 to 155 minutes.

-There were also a number of projects completed at Grahamstown water treatment plant (WTP) to reduce sources of water loss and improve water use efficiency including
+An upgrade of the Stage 2 sludge rakes was completed at Grahamstown water treatment plant (WTP) to reduce water loss from the sludge scouring process.